yakazimir/kyler-website/content/post/infinity.md

 -------------------------

-I think I finally understand [Cantor](https://en.wikipedia.org/wiki/Georg_Cantor)'s proof about non-countable (or non-enumerable) sets (I've been very slowly working through Boolos and Jeffrey's
+I think I finally understand [Cantor](https://en.wikipedia.org/wiki/Georg_Cantor)'s proof about non-countable (or non-enumerable) sets (I've been slowly working through Boolos and Jeffrey's
 [Computability and Logic](https://www.goodreads.com/book/show/1556746.Computability_and_Logic);
 I find their notation and general approach to be quite hard to follow,